-Many politicians are telling us that our modern digital and post-industrial economy has reduced or transformed whole classes of jobs.
+Many politicians and mainstream news outlets are telling us that our modern digital and post-industrial economy has reduced or transformed whole classes of jobs.
 With online shopping, retail sales jobs are disappearing; robots are replacing factory workers, and industrial farming has replaced field laborers.
 In response, some countries, such as Finland and Netherlands, are testing out a Universal Basic Income (UBI).
-In such a system, the government would collect taxes from all and give each individual everyone enough money to cover basic living expenses, e.g., housing, food, and transportation.
+In such a system, the government would collect taxes from all and give each individual enough money to cover basic living expenses, e.g., housing, food, and transportation.
 A lobbying group called Basic Income Action has been formed in the United States to promote Universal Basic Income.
 Some say that providing such security to all would save individuals from having to make bad choices out of desperation (about where to work, for instance), and they also claim that injecting money into the economy where the poor and middle-class trade would be better for businesses too, as people would have more money to spend.